trevorwslee/MicroPython-DumbDisplay/README.md

 Although the porting is work in progress, nevertheless, most of the core of DumbDisplay functionalities have been ported.
 Hopefully, this should already be helpful for friends that develop programs for microcontroller boards in Micro-Python.

-As hinted previously, even it is originally targeted for Micro-Python, it should be useful with regular Python 3, like in Raspberry Pi environment or even with desktop / laptop.
+As hinted previously, even it is originally targeted for MicroPython, it should be useful with regular Python 3, like in Raspberry Pi environment or even with desktop / laptop.
 Consequently, it might be an alternative way to prototype simple Android app driven remotely with Python 3 from desktop / laptop, say for displaying experiment result data and getting simple interaction with the user.